 At age 54, on Jan.
 24, 1916, Lucy passed away at home of uremic poisoning "and other complications," said the Democratic Banner.
 She was buried in Mound View Cemetery in Mt.
-Vernon, in either Section D or H.
+Vernon, in either Section D.

-Samuel later married Clara (?).
-He suffered from organic heart disease and chronic nephritis.
-At age 71, on June 1, 1930, he died of their effects at the home of son Clarence.
-Said the Republican News, Samuel had:
+He suffered from organic heart disease and chronic kidney ailments ("nephritis").
+At the age of 71, on June 1, 1930, he died of their effects at the home of his son Clarence in Mt.
+Vernon.
+Reported the Republican News in an obituary, Samuel had:

 ... been in ill health the last several days but was feeling better yesterday.
 He accompanied his son on a motor trip in the afternoon and returned home at about 7 o'clock.
 He walked to the bathroom and collapsed.